healthchecks/healthchecks/templates/docs/configuring_checks.md

 For example, this is useful if your backup software sends an email after each backup run with a different subject line depending on success or failure.
 * **Filter by keywords in the message body**.
-Same as the previous option, but looks for the keywords in email message body.
+Same as the previous option, but looks for the keywords in the email message body.
 Supports both plain text and HTML email messages.
 * **Pinging a Paused Check**.
 Normally, when you ping a paused check, it leaves the paused state and goes into the "up" state (or the "down" state